HackerHansen/AmongUs-Cosmetics-Unlocker/README.md

 # AmongUs-Cosmetics-Unlocker

-Unlocks all cosmetics(hats, pets, skins) for Among Us v11.17
+Unlocks all cosmetics(hats, pets, skins) for the Among Us 2021 March 31st update

 ## INSTRUCTIONS: